 - +h Size Sets the default heap size of processes to the size Size. - +K true | false Enables or disables the kernel poll functionality if the emulator supports it.
 Default is false (disabled).
-If the emulator does not support kernel poll, and the +K flag is passed to the emulator, a warning is issued at startup. - +1 Enables auto load tracing, displaying info while loading code. - +MFlag Value Memory allocator specific flags, see erts\alloc(3) [page 82] for further information. - +P Number Sets the maximum number of concurrent processes for this system.
+If the emulator does not support kernel poll, and the +K flag is passed to the emulator, a warning is issued at startup. - +1 Enables auto load tracing, displaying info while loading code. - +MFlag Value Memory allocator specific flags, see erts_alloc(3) [page 104] for further information. - +P Number Sets the maximum number of concurrent processes for this system.
 Number must be in the range 16..134217727.
 Default is 32768. - +R ReleaseNumber Sets the compatibility mode.

 The distribution mechanism is not backwards compatible by default.
 This flags sets the emulator in compatibility mode with an earlier Erlang/OTP release ReleaseNumber.
 The release number must be in the range 7..<current release>.
 This limits the emulator, making it possible for it to communicate with Erlang nodes (as well as C- and Java nodes) running that earlier release.
 For example, an R10 node is not automatically compatible with an R9 node, but R10 nodes started with the +R 9 flag can co-exist with R9 nodes in the same distributed Erlang system, they are R9-compatible.

-Note: Make sure all nodes (Erlang-, C-, and Java nodes) of a distributed Erlang system is of the same Erlang/OTP release, or from two different Erlang/OTP releases X and Y, where all Y nodes have compatibility mode X.
+Note: Make sure all nodes (Erlang-, C-, and Java nodes) of a distributed Erlang system is of the same Erlang/OTP release or from two different Erlang/OTP system is of the same Erlang/OTP release, or from two different Erlang/OTP releases X and Y, where all Y nodes have compatibility mode X. For example: A distributed Erlang system can consist of R10 nodes, or of R9 nodes